 In many cases, the jury’s still out.

-How long do public shared scooters last?
-They’re often abused and neglected, so their lifespans are far shorter—usually just a few months.
-Despite relatively low mileage (since many trips are just a few blocks) they tend to take a severe beating.
+Shared public scooters are often abused and neglected, so their lifespans are far shorter: usually just a few months.
+Despite relatively low mileage—many trips are just a few blocks—they tend to take a severe beating.

 Flat tires are common (but there’s a solution)